aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/move-on-aptos.md

 ## What is Move?

 Move is a safe and secure programming language for Web3 that emphasizes **scarcity** and **access control**.
-An assets in Move can be represented by or stored within *resource*. **Scarcity** is enforced by default as structs cannot be duplicated.
+An asset in Move can be represented by or stored within *resource*. **Scarcity** is enforced by default as structs cannot be duplicated.
 Only structs that have explicitly been defined at the bytecode layer as *copy* can be duplicated.

 **Access control** comes from both the notion of accounts as well as module access privileges.
 A module in Move may either be a library or a program that can create, store, or transfer assets.
 Move ensures that only public module functions may be accessed by other modules.
 Unless a struct has a public constructor, it can only be constructed within the module that defines it.
-Similarly, fields within a struct can only be accessed and mutated within its module that or via public accessors and setters.
+Similarly, fields within a struct can only be accessed and mutated within its module or via public accessors and setters.

 In Move, a transaction's sender is represented by a *signer*, a verified owner of a specific account.
 The signer has the highest level of permission in Move and is the only entity capable of adding resources into an account.
 In addition, a module developer can require that a signer be present to access resources or modify assets stored within an account.